enoorii/contract-clause-reviewer/README.md

 - audit logging for sensitive actions
 - environment-based secrets and database configuration

-A portfolio project should still be treated as a learning system rather than as a security-certified legal product.
+This portfolio project should still be treated as a learning system rather than as a security-certified legal product.
 Production deployment would require additional controls such as secrets management, HTTPS termination, hardened cookie/CORS policy where applicable, security headers, monitoring and a formal threat model.

 ---